kaltun9/assignment1Cribl/README.md

-Testing: JEST UNIT TESTING
+Testing: JEST UNIT TESTING in file (test-app.js)
-I tested the functions in app.js in isolation is my app-test.js file
+I tested the functions in app.js in isolation is my app-test.js file.
+(The tests are not running with the applciation, However I documented my test cases to show my logic if I could get them to run)

 Installing JEST to run tests for app.js npm i jest

 Using Docker Compose with NodeJs
 "Assignment offers docker container monitoring, either by running the Agent on the host or running in a container.

 Dockerfile contents:

 FROM node:16.17
 #Setting working directory so any later commands will be executed from here
 WORKDIR /Onedrive/Documents/github/assignment1cribl
 #Copy any files from root directory